spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-full-profile.md

 ---

-Create a full profile by adding infrastructure layers (OS, Kubernetes, Network, and Storage) and any add-on layers to add functionality to your clusters.
+Create a full profile by first adding infrastructure layers composed of an Operating System (OS), Kubernetes, Network, and Storage.
+Next, add layers using add-on profiles to expand the the functionality of your clusters.

 ## Prerequisites

 - Your Palette account role must have the `clusterProfile.create` permission to create a cluster profile.
-Refer to the [Cluster Profile permissions](../../../user-management/palette-rbac/project-scope-roles-permissions.md) documentation for more information about roles and permissions.
+Refer to the [Roles and Permissions](../../../user-management/palette-rbac/project-scope-roles-permissions.md#cluster-admin) documentation for more information.

-## Enablement
+## Build a Full Profile

 1. Log in to [Palette](https://console.spectrocloud.com/).

 2. From the left **Main Menu** click **Profiles**.

 3. Click on the **Add Cluster Profile** button.
+If you have an existing infrastructure profile, you can select it from the profiles list and add layers to it from the profiles details page to create a full profile.

 4. Fill out the following input values and ensure you select **Full** for the type.
 Click on **Next** to continue.